 6th September 2015

 I’m nearing the end of this eye pencil.
 I know this because I’ve conducted a scientific experiment using the twin technology of two straightened paper clips and my eyes.
 The ‘lead’ runs out at the bottom of the ‘C’ at the end of the pencil.

-I’ve used this pencil every other day since September which is 6 months ago, not long at all, but I do have to keep sharpening it.
-Storing it in the fridge helps a bit, but, because of the consistency, the pencil never really ‘firms’ up.
-I have loved using it though, the cream shade is spot on and it’s really flattering on the waterline on all skin tones.
+I’ve used this pencil every other day since September.
+Storing it in the fridge helps with sharpening, although this pencil never really firms up which means it’s really gentle on the eyes.
+I have loved using it, the creamy shade is spot on and it’s really flattering on the waterline on all skin tones.

-Plus, I love the way it ‘sets’ and stays put for most of the working day and I’ve never known an eyeliner on the waterline to do that.
+Plus, I love the way it ‘sets’ and stays put for most of the working day, I’ve never known an eyeliner on the waterline to do that.